 I turned my attention to the counter and decided to focus on which chocolate drink I should order—and there were many.
 Because I was struggling to read the German menu board, I asked a woman behind the counter what was in one of them.
 Her English was good, but to make things easier, she handed me the menu printed in English.

-Even with descriptions I could understand, I still had trouble deciding between a Nougat Blast (hazelnut nougat with melted milk chocolate, whipped cream, and a sprinkle of chopped hazelnuts on top), the Chocolate Cream Liqueur (containing a shot of creamy chocolate liqueur made from brandy that matures for a year in oak casks), a dark-chocolate ice-cream shake, and the Schokoccino (an aromatic espresso and thick, creamy cocoa topped with chocolate chips.)
+Even with descriptions I could understand, I still had trouble deciding between three drinks: a Nougat Blast (hazelnut nougat with melted milk chocolate, whipped cream, and a sprinkle of chopped hazelnuts on top); the Chocolate Cream Liqueur (containing a shot of creamy chocolate liqueur made from brandy that matures for a year in oak casks); a dark-chocolate ice-cream shake; or the Schokoccino (an aromatic espresso and thick, creamy cocoa topped with chocolate chips.)
 They all sounded divine, but this last concoction won out.

 Yet there was another decision to make: Would I like to add spice on top?
 The choice of spices was eclectic: rosemary, curry, ginger, cinnamon, chili, nutmeg.
 I went with cardamom, paid my 4.75 €, and claimed a seat at one of café tables lit by a candle.